zearp/Nucintosh/README.md

 The default kexts provided give you the best performance and still lowers the lowest clockspeed to 800mhz which lower heat and power consumption a bit.
 I didn't see any difference between the performance and balanced performance profiles but I only ran some quick tests.
 It is pretty easy to create [your own](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend) profile.

-Maybe the power savings options are useful for passive cooling.
-I will test that once I receive my [Akasa](http://www.akasa.com.tw/search.php?seed=A-NUC45-M1B) case.
-I think it will be fine as is but every little bit helps and might help reduce thermal throttling.

-It would be interesting to see how it scores with the fan forced to max rmp, the power limits maxed out and the power savings setting set to performance.
-Also interesting would be MacBook SMBIOS, it could help or worsen scores/pm/etc. The NUC is a mobile platform and some MacBooks have the exact same CPU but I haven't tested those yet.
+(It would be interesting to see how it scores with the fan forced to max rmp, the power limits maxed out and the power savings setting set to performance.
+Also interesting would be MacBook SMBIOS, it could help or worsen scores/pm/etc. The NUC is a mobile platform and some MacBooks have the exact same CPU but I haven't tested those yet.)

+## Passive
+Received my [Akasa](http://www.akasa.com.tw/search.php?seed=A-NUC45-M1B) case.
+To my surprise it does a betetr job than the stock cooler.
+It's not cheap and the case is not finished very smoothly (it can hurt you lol).
+I have mine verically and didn't use any of the end cheeks.
+It would just introduce more options to hurt myself ;-)

+It works really well.
+So good I have set the power setting in the BIOS to max performance.
+It idles around 40-45c which is just fine considering my ambient temperature is around 25c.
+When put under load it doesn't get anywhere near 80c.
+I've ran the matrix test from ```stress-ng``` for a while and it stayed [stable around 70c](https://github.com/zearp/Nucintosh/blob/master/Stuff/passive_cooling.png?raw=true) the whole test.
+With some of the other tests it ran hotter and also used more power, 35 watts sustained.
+But it never needed to thermal throttle which is great!

+My only complaint is the rough finish.
+I wish they would've skipped on those cheeks and spend the money saved on a smooth finish, but thats besides the point of this thing.
+The silence is worth the occasional scratch

 ### Credits
 + https://github.com/acidanthera